abelgacem/topix-jk-site-it/docs/categories/_definitions/list/ai/whatis/ml.md

   1. we ises it prediction or inference in other system

+# {{ site.data.name.example }}
+- Model that generate images to create avatar for a game

+# {{ site.data.name.toknow }}
+- The {{ site.data.name.ml }} models that makes prediction are **disciminator model**.
+- The mathematical framework could be:
+  - Linear regression.
+  - Decision trees.
+  - Neural networks.

 # {{ site.data.name.todo }}
 - model can be overfit or underfit to the training data
 - datapoint
+- A Generative model models a joint distribution
+- The Generative model then generate some data that can be uses in many use case. {{site.data.name.eg}}
+  - Train another model called a discriminative AI model.

+## {{ site.data.name.class }}
+- Generative
+- Discriminative
+- Large Language